 So a little while ago now I made a really quick video giving a few of my key tips for parents to get the most out of their child or family photoshoot, so I thought as I have 10 minutes I would type them up!
 So here we go.
 If you can't be bothered to read watch the video instead - the sound isn't great!

-Outfit selection is often key to creating a timeless images.
-My advice is always avoid big logos, images and brand names on clothes.
+Outfit selection is often key to creating timeless images.
+My advice is always to avoid big logos, images and brand names on clothes.
 The shoot is about your the people in the picture and the viewer should be looking at your faces not being distracted by big logos etc. The same goes for colours and patterns I would always recommend that you go for solid colours avoiding patterns and ideally sticking to muted tones rather than strong bright ones, it's all about not distracting the viewer from what's important - the people in the picture!

 If there will be kids involved in your shoot (and maybe even if there isn't) everyone should have a second outfit - kids are unbelievably good at not only getting themselves in a mess but also everyone around them too!